-By samzenpus from Slashdot's big-fish department
+By timothy from Slashdot's legitimacy-generally-is-too department

-By samzenpus from Slashdot's looking-too-far department
+By samzenpus from Slashdot's save-the-date department

 An anonymous reader writes Google today announced it will be hosting the second iteration of its Project Ara Module Developers Conference for its modular device project early next year.
 The first event will be in Mountain View on January 14, 2015, with satellite locations at Google offices in New York City, Buenos Aires, and London.
 The same agenda will be repeated in Singapore on January 21, 2015, with satellite locations at Google offices in Bangalore, Tokyo, Taipei, and Shanghai.
 The company also released a video showing off the first prototype from Project Ara.
 Until now, all we've seen so far are industrial design models.
 This one actually boots up.Read Replies (0)